MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 * `receivableScanInterval`: Amount of seconds between two sequential cycles of scanning for payments on the blockchain that have been sent by our creditors to us, they pay for our services this way.

-* `exitByteRate`: This parameter indicates the amount of MASQ demanded to process 1 byte of a routed payload while the Node figures as the exit Node.
+* `exitByteRate`: This parameter indicates the amount of MASQ demanded to process 1 byte of a routed payload while the Node acts as the exit Node.

-* `exitServiceRate`: This parameter indicates the amount of MASQ demanded to provide services, unpacking and repacking 1 CORES package, while the Node figures as the exit Node.
+* `exitServiceRate`: This parameter indicates the amount of MASQ demanded to provide services, unpacking and repacking 1 CORES package, while the Node acts as the exit Node.

-* `routingByteRate`: This parameter indicates the amount of MASQ demanded to process 1 byte of a routed payload while the Node figures as an ordinary relay Node.
+* `routingByteRate`: This parameter indicates the amount of MASQ demanded to process 1 byte of a routed payload while the Node acts as an ordinary relay Node.

-* `routingServiceRate`: This parameter indicates the amount of MASQ demanded to provide services, unpacking and repacking 1 CORES package, while the Node figures as an ordinary relay Node.
+* `routingServiceRate`: This parameter indicates the amount of MASQ demanded to provide services, unpacking and repacking 1 CORES package, while the Node acts as an ordinary relay Node.

 * `pastNeighbors`: This is an array containing the Node descriptors of the neighbors the Node is planning to try to connect to when it starts up next time.
 It's a secret, so if you don't supply the `dbPasswordOpt` in the